RgbTrouw/Visual-Memory/README.md

 5. Closest matches are displayed, ordered by their scores.

-More functions like identify objects (shapes) based on same color neighbor pixel syntax, plus overall color weights may be added next.
+More functions like identify containing objects (shapes) based on same color neighbor pixel syntax, plus overall color weights may be added next.

  >XoR Truth Table
  >